UrbsLab/STREAMLINE/README.md

   * \[Runtime]: Moderately fast

 * Phase 9: [Optional] Apply Models to Replication Data
-  * Applies all previously trained models for a single 'target' dataset to one or more new 'replication' dataset that has all features found in the original 'target' datasets
+  * Applies all previously trained models for a single 'target' dataset to one or more new 'replication' dataset(s) that has the same features from an original 'target' dataset
   * Conducts exploratory analysis on new 'replication' dataset(s)
   * Applies scaling, imputation, and feature selection (unique to each CV partition from model training) to new 'replication' dataset(s) in preparation for model application
   * Evaluates performance of all models the prepared 'replication' dataset(s)